 Import your contacts

-If you regularly deal with the same customers and suppliers, you can either manually create their records in Sage One, or to save time you can import them using Comma Separated Value (CSV) files.
+If you deal with the same customers and vendors on a regular basis, you can either manually create their records, or to save time you can import them using Comma Separated Value (CSV) files.

-CSV files are files held in a standard windows format that other software can use.
-They’re often used to transfer information between different software such as Sage and Microsoft Excel.
+CSV files are files held in a standard Windows format that other software programs can use.
+These files are often used to transfer information between different software programs such as Sage and Microsoft Excel.

-To save an Excel file as CSV, from within the workbook, open the File menu > Save As > Save as type > CSV (Comma delimited)(*.csv).
+To save an Excel file as CSV (from within the workbook), open the File menu and select Save As.
+Choose to save as CSV (Comma delimited)(*.csv).

-To help you import your contacts, we’ve created a CSV template which you can download as part of the import routine.
+To help you import your contacts, we’ve created a CSV template which you can download from the link below or as as part of the import routine.
 The template CSV file includes an example of what you need to enter in each column.
 To download the template, click the link below, or follow steps 1 to 5 in the To import your contact records section.
 If you want to know more about the CSV file format, please see the section below.

-If you want to import both customers and suppliers, you must create one CSV file for your customers and another for your suppliers.
+If you want to import both customers and vendors, you must create one CSV file for your customers and another for your vendors.
 The maximum file size you can import is 0.5MB.